gmkarl/lightspeedbulk/README.md

 ## Serial details

 I made this script for a CAS PD-1 scale.
-It had a proprietary cable which wired TxD and RxD on the scale end to DSR and CTS on the computer end.
-Normal serial communication happens on the TxD and RxD pins, not DSR and CTS.

-However, I found that plugging a conventional serial cable straight into the device allowed me to communicate directly with the TxD and RxD pins normally.
-The only hitch was the device expected DSR to be shorted to DTR and RTS to CTS on the device end.
-The cable I purchased had different pins shorted and the scale failed to boot when it was plugged in.
-Correcting the shorted pins resolved the issue.
+It had a proprietary cable which used DSR and CTS for TxD and RxD, with pin 23 ground.
+I didn't have the proper cable, so had to wire these pins properly manually.
+Its protocol supports a simplified form of the Toledo 8213 weight command.